stefkohub/PHPGeoExtensions/README.md

 Example Usage in PHP
 ====================

-Initialize kmponts class that will use maximum 1000 points:
+Initialize kmpoints class that will use maximum 1000 points:

 ```PHP
 $k = new kmpoints(1000);